 Alternatively, for businesses that place Android interactive kiosks for customers to use internet browser in stores, organizations can also configure advanced settings such as auto-clear cache, display URL bar, disable back button, and more.
 This is to further monitor secure users’ browsing behavior and provide a secure browsing environment.

 With additional MDM features like member account management and device grouping, IT admins can further limit each user’s permission to certain files or data to block unauthorized access.
 By restricting file-sharing, businesses can prevent users or employees from sharing corporate-sensitive data.
 Device lockdown Kiosk Mode streamlines IT operations and build an efficient process that saves time and works effectively for both your team and customers.

-What’s more, device lockdown mechanism is also a great idea to educate and train employees on how to use their mobile devices responsibly, such as not leaving them unattended in public places and methods for spotting suspicious emails and websites.
-For retails that are deploying self-service kiosks for food ordering or mobile point-of-sale (mPOS) transactions, businesses can simplify daily operations while improving customer satisfaction at the same time.
+Device lockdown mechanism is also a great idea to educate and train employees on how to use their mobile devices responsibly, such as not leaving them unattended in public places and methods for spotting suspicious emails and websites.
+For retail businesses that deploy self-service kiosks for food ordering or mobile point-of-sale (mPOS) transactions, this can simplify daily operations while improving customer satisfaction at the same time.

 Transforming tablets into dedicated Android kiosks with device lockdown software ensures only business applications are accessible to employees and customers while securing data and boosting productivity.
 The benefits of device lockdown also include streamlining and improving the overall user experience of the device to reduce your IT team’s workload.